-A tee shirt (or thermal shirt) a shirt over it, a sweater and another then a coat, hat, mittens, warm socks and boots.
+A t-shirt (or thermal shirt) with a shirt over it, a sweater or two, then a coat, hat, mittens, warm socks, and boots.
 If you are too warm remove a layer.
 You will look fat, just get over it.
 And get these hand warmers.
 There’s nothing worse than hands and feet that are just too cold.
 Stick these in your pockets or under your feet to keep warmer.

 • Read more — How to Dress in Extreme Weather

 Close Off Rooms

 Rooms that have no water pipes or stored liquids, and aren’t where you are spending all of your time don’t need the heat.
 Close doors and hang a blanket over doors.
 Small areas are best for staying warm in.
 This also helps conserve your fuel for keeping you warm longer.

 Alternatively, if you are trying to do most of your living in a smaller area, hang blankets over entryway or hallways (use heavy-duty tension rods and thick curtains or blankets), that allow passage through, but help contain heat into the area you’re living in.

 Heat rises so place a fan near ceilings in occupied rooms to move heat from ceiling’s back into living areas.
 If you have a ceiling fan, you have 2 options for movement.
 Make sure your fan is adjusted to move clockwise to move warm air down for winter.

 Air seeps in through cracks and windows.
 Even if your house is well insulated.
 In extreme weather, use the extra insulating effect of blankets over doors and windows to help.
 Do not let those covers touch the glass because they can freeze to the surface and form dead air spaces.
 You can seal windows with a window sealing kit to help keep them insulated and layering blankets over it for a double insulation effect.
 And as always, keep your home well sealed by making sure all windows, doors, and joints are caulked well.